-The Ombudsman can investigate complaints about most public services in Northern Ireland, including public health service providers, Councils, Northern Ireland Government Departments and Agencies, social housing providers, Universities and Colleges of Further and Higher Education and Schools .
-The public service providers that are within our jurisdiction are listed in Schedule 3 to the Public Services Ombudsman Act (Northern Ireland) 2016 (the 2016 Act).
+The Ombudsman can investigate complaints about most public services in Northern Ireland, including public health service providers, councils, Northern Ireland government departments and agencies, social housing landlords, schools, universities and colleges of further and higher education.
+The public service providers that we can investigate are listed in Schedule 3 to the Public Services Ombudsman Act (Northern Ireland) 2016 (the 2016 Act).
 Click here for a copy of the 2016 Act.

 There are other organisations that look at complaints about the police, the prison service, private companies, utility providers (gas, electricity and phone providers), banks and other services.
-Click here to access further information on these organisations.
+Click here for information on these organisations.

 The Ombudsman can consider complaints from people who believe that they have sustained an injustice or hardship as a result of maladministration by a public service provider.
 The term ‘maladministration’ is not legally defined but it is generally taken to mean poor administration or the wrong application of rules.
 Some things that the Ombudsman may regard as maladministration include:

 - faulty procedures or failing to follow the correct procedures

 - not telling you about any rights of appeal you have

 - giving advice that is misleading or inadequate